kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 rather than blowing up at runtime.
 How such a cycle is handled depends on how the dependency inside the cycle is declared.

 **Direct dependency on a `final` class (or any non-interface type).**
 Such a cycle cannot be resolved and compilation fails.
-The error points at the type that closes the cycle and lists the cycle candidates:
+The error names the type that closes the cycle, prints the cycle, and suggests the ways out:

 ```
-Encountered circular dependency in graph for source type: ru.tinkoff.kora.example.ServiceA (no tags)
-  Cycle dependency candidates:
+Circular dependency found:
-  - ru.tinkoff.kora.example.ServiceA
-  - ru.tinkoff.kora.example.ServiceB
-Please check that you are not using cycle dependency in ru.tinkoff.kora.application.graph.Lifecycle, this is forbidden.
+  io.koraframework.example.ServiceA (no tags)

+  Dependency cycle:
+    @--- component  io.koraframework.example.ServiceB
+    ^--- component  io.koraframework.example.ServiceA [CYCLE]

+Fix:
+  - Break the cycle with ValueOf<T> or PromiseOf<T> where lazy access is valid.
+  - Move shared state into a separate component.
+  - Do not create dependency cycles in io.koraframework.application.graph.Lifecycle.
 ```

 **Dependency declared through an interface (or a non-`final` class).**
-`Kora` breaks the cycle automatically: for the interface-typed dependency it generates a lazy proxy that implements `ru.tinkoff.kora.common.PromisedProxy<T>` and injects the proxy instead of the real component.
+`Kora` breaks the cycle automatically: for the interface-typed dependency it generates a lazy proxy that implements `io.koraframework.common.PromisedProxy<T>` and injects the proxy instead of the real component.
 The proxy resolves the actual component from the graph on first access (and re-resolves it after a graph refresh), so both components can be constructed.
 No action is required from the developer, but keep in mind that the proxied side becomes usable only after the graph is fully bound, so it must not be called from a constructor.